 Rondo in E flat major, Op.
 16 (1829–1834)

 This Rondo was possibly composed during a beautiful summer spent at Côteau, and it was published in the autumn of 1833 with the long dedication: ‘dedié à son élève Mademoiselle Caroline Hartmann par…’ (‘dedicated to his pupil Miss Caroline Hartmann by…’).
 There are reminders of the krakowiak in the ballroom once again, rather than a rural country tavern.
 The young pianist from Warsaw was trying to find his place in Paris – 'a city that has bewildered and partly also enslaved him'.
-‘For a while’, as he confessed to his teacher Elsner, he wanted to put aside ‘loftier artistic vistas.
-‘I am forced’, he wrote, ‘to think about forging a path for myself as a pianist’.
+‘For a while’, as he confessed to his teacher Elsner, he wanted to put aside ‘loftier artistic vistas.'

-This glistening Rondo, played by Lyu, dazzled us with virtuosity Parisian bon goût.
+This glistening Rondo, played by Lyu, dazzled us with virtuosity and Parisian bon goût.
 Her phrasing had a miraculous natural musicality like fluent speech, a variety of the miracle of humanity.
 Such expressively aristocratic Ã©lan, elegance and style.
 She brought just the right amount of period affectation to the work in glorious tone.

 Prelude in E flat major Op.
 28 No. 19